 1. Contacting a Realtor

-With such a big decision as investing your money into a property, what you need is trusted guidance from local real estate professionals.
+Firstly, with such a big decision as investing your money into a property, what you need is trusted guidance from local real estate professionals.
 There are many reasons for this, including:

 - legal safety